 The last one, which just concluded three days ago at the time of writing, (obviously it had to be conducted online this time around) offered over $4 million in prize money.

 Origins of the World Series of Poker

-It presently exists as a division of Caesars Entertainment in Nevada, but its origins take it back to the Horseshoe Casino, when Benny Binion, the owner of the casino and an avid poker player himself, first had the idea of organising the best poker players of the city into a formal tournament.
+It presently exists as a division of Caesars Entertainment in Nevada, but its origins take it back to the Horseshoe Casino, when Benny Binion, the owner of the casino and an avid poker player himself, first had the idea of organizing the best players of the city into a formal tournament.

-The WSOP Goes International.
+The WSOP Goes International

 Harrah’s/Caesars wanted to roll the WSOP out internationally, and that’s exactly what they wound up doing.
 The very next year, a US circuit was starting operations, and by 2007, the WSOP Europe opened up.

-It’s a $10,000 no-limit Texas Hold’Em tournament, which these days attracts thousands of players and millions of spectators from all over.
-Aside from the prize money, the winner gets a special bracelet, and is considered to be the world champion.
+It’s a $10,000 no-limit Texas Hold’Em tournament, which these days attract thousands of players and millions of spectators from all over.
+Aside from the prize money, the winner gets a special bracelet and is considered to be the world champion.